mariawebideas/mytakeontalks/README.md

 After years of attending meetings I have a full box of scribbled notes I never look at again.
 They contain information that I am sure will be very useful to me as a websites developer and designer.
 However, it is impossible for me to find the information I look for without spending very valuable time shifting trough them;
-and even if I find the piece of paper I look for I might not even understand my own writing!
+and even if I find the correct piece of paper I might not even understand my own writing!

-GitHub gives me also the opportunity to share with others.
+GitHub gives me also the opportunity to share these notes with others.

 ## Who is this repo for?